bbugh/SublimeLinter-contrib-elm-make/README.md

 1. Within Sublime Text, bring up the [Command Palette][cmd] and type `install`.
 Among the commands you should see `Package Control: Install Package`.
 If that command is not highlighted, use the keyboard or mouse to select it.
 There will be a pause of a few seconds while Package Control fetches the list of available plugins.

-1. When the plugin list appears, type `elm-lint`.
-Among the entries you should see `SublimeLinter-contrib-elm-lint`.
+1. When the plugin list appears, type `elm-make`.
+Among the entries you should see `SublimeLinter-contrib-elm-make`.
 If that entry is not highlighted, use the keyboard or mouse to select it.

 ## Settings